 AddUser - Adds a user name and password.
 You can call it multiple times.

 BaseDir - Sets the client root folder.

 In B4i you also need to stop the server when the application moves to the background and start it again when it resumes.

 Implementing an FTP server that properly supports multiple clients is not a simple task.
 The code itself is not too complicated and is a good example for anyone who is working with network sockets.

 V1.10 - Implemented as a cross platform b4xlib.
 Fixes an issue with uploading of small files.
 Adds support for UTF8 files and folders names.

-The B4X_FTPServer projects are examples.
+Example is attached.
 FTPServer.b4xlib is the library itself.